Risks of Skipping Hold Cleaning in Togo Ports

 Why Hold Cleaning Matters in Bulk CB Arriers

-- Inspectors spot issues fast, halting operations.
+- Inspector spot issues speedy, finishing operations.

 Togo Ports: High-Stakes Environment